embedded-boston/discovery/src/05-digging-deeper/README.md

 ---

 OK.
 But how can one find out what this register does?
-Time to RTRM!
+Time to Read the Reference Manual!

-## Finding the linker file
-target/thumbv7em-none-eabihf/debug/build/f3-89053c6e8fb224bb/out